Login for Trustees and advisors

 With the tough operating environment charities find themselves in, how can they become more sustainable, have greater impact for beneficiaries, and manage the huge demand that exists for their services?

-Barclays and Cass Business School Centre for Charity Effectiveness (Cass CCE) wanted to foster deeper, more insightful conversations around the key issues facing the sector.
+Barclays and Bayes Business School Centre for Charity Effectiveness (Bayes CCE) wanted to foster deeper, more insightful conversations around the key issues facing the sector.
 They wanted to really explore the issues in order to provide useful lessons for the future.

 This led to the Charity Learning Series, set around six working lunch events across the UK.
 These conversations examined key topics that senior leaders in the charities sector identified as important to them through a poll at Barclays National Charities Day.
 Facilitated by industry experts with a passion for their own particular subject areas, these events allowed participants to really debate the key issues for the sector, with time to think and have nuanced conversations.
 This report is a result of those conversations on the six key topics identified: